If you want to reach your highest self, I’ve got five meditations for self actualization that will help you to get there.

 History is full of celebrated leaders, artist, politicians and other notables who were certainly self actualized but who did not have safety (the second level of the hierarchy of needs).
 Mahatma Ghandi is an obvious example.

 It might seem logical to think that to achieve self-actualization is a feat only the most gifted among us can achieve.
 But Maslow thought differently.
-He explained that the signs of self actualization are not any superhuman powers, but rather that the self-actualized individual is a regular mortal who has had nothing robbed of them.
+He explained that the signs not any superhuman powers, but rather that the self-actualized individual is a regular mortal who has had nothing robbed of them.

 ‘I think of the self-actualizing man not as an ordinary man with something added, but rather as the ordinary man with nothing taken away,’ Maslow said.